Natural x Lab is a multi brand lifestyle store, selling sustainable products.

 - AR View (See how the product looks in your home before you bring it home)

 - Recycle and Revive Service

 With over 16 years of working in the fashion industry, it was great to be able to understand and gain in-depth insight into the customers' minds which can differ from mine and give me more understanding and setting the whole mood and experience which goes far beyond the branding.
 I would love to drive deeper into the priority 2 (future considerations) to really maximise and focus on the personalised user experience.
-Even the simple realisation of customers wanting to see the clothing on someone that had the same body shape as them, was an eye opener to something I had taken for granted and not realised the full impact it could have on both sales and return rates.
+Even the simple realisation of customers wanting to see the clothing on someone that had the same body shape as them, was an eye opener to something I had taken for granted being a size 6 and ex model and I not realised the full impact it could have on both sales and return rates.